EmptySpace206/Mind-Unbind/README.md

 ------------
 ![ScoreExamples1](https://github.com/user-attachments/assets/9e9a3438-3b29-4fa6-bbc3-2c9c2bfe2bfc)

-The goal is to draw a continuous curve, varying its directional flow, changing how it changes.
-Done well, this creates intuitively complex drawings.

 Scores range 0 to 200: from no variation (a straight line, or circle), to optimally varied shapes.
 A random, truly mindless scribbler - lacking both intent and habit - averages 100.